Why the hell is everybody going vegan?

 I was intrigued by his foolhardiness.
 Why did he refuse to give in?
 To me, eating that steak would have been no problem.
 Besides, it was a special occasion.
 We debated back and forth, his main argument one of morality: that if we can survive without causing unnecessary cruelty and suffering to other living beings, then we should.
 I didn’t want to hear it.

-Quickly, I was hooked, watching ‘Earthlings‘, ‘Food Inc.‘, and ‘Cowspiracy‘ in one day.
-That day, my heart just broke, because the way we treat animals is barbaric.
+Quickly, I was hooked, watching ‘Earthlings‘, ‘Food Inc.‘, and ‘Cowspiracy‘ in one sitting.
+That day my heart just broke, because the way we treat animals is barbaric.
 When male chicks are born, they are useless for egg production, so it’s not economical to keep them alive.
 They live for a mere few hours, before being shoved on a conveyor belt, where they end up in a grinder – alive.
 Females are painfully de-beaked so that they will not cause harm to each other when they inevitably turn cannibalistic in extreme captivity.
 Sorry, what the effing eff?
 Why did nobody tell me this stuff?
 Had someone tried to tell me, and I just didn’t want to hear it?
 I was repulsed, and from that moment on, I did not eat meat or eggs.
 I couldn’t.
-I did continue to eat dairy for a while, however.
-The transition was just too much at once.

 Six months later, in summer, I watched ‘H.O.P.E.
 What You Eat Matters‘.
 This is probably my favourite documentary on the topic of a plant-based diet, because it had lots of credible experts, logic, facts, and didn’t go all in on the shock factor.
 In this production, what impacted me the most was the way they looked at the impact of dairy farming on cows.